Inhomogeneous random 2-SAT

 \subsubsection{Proof of Lemma~\ref{lem:TypeIIaggregate}}

 Let $r\in \N_0$, $s\in \N$.
 Multiplying (\ref{eq:upper-bound-FG-3}) by~\eqref{eq:MType3} yields

 In order to get an upper bound, we distinguish two subcases, namely $s-r \ge 2$ and $s-r=1$.
-We use the upper bound $M_{r,s,3}$ for each of these subcases, so we loose a factor of at most $2$.
+We use the upper bound $M_{r,s,3}$ for each of these subcases, so we lose a factor of at most $2$.